screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 When Stimer expires either of the following two cases could exist:

- - (1) allbitsandpacketssenthavebeenAcked.
+ - (1) all bits and packets sent have been Acked.
- - (2) thereareoutstandingunAckedbitsoranunAckedRendezvouspacket.
+ - (2) there are outstanding unAcked bits or an unAcked Rendezvous packet.

 UnAcked reliable-Acks are removed from the retry structure when they have had their maximum retransmissions.
 The rules for handling CR